RaspberryPiFoundation/python-curriculum/en-GB/iss/index.md

 }
 ```

 The data is live so you may see a different result.
-The format is called JSON.
+The format is called JSON (say Jason).

 + Let’s call the web service from Python so we can use the results.